Skip to content

 SettingTypeDefaultDescription

 ConnectionNamestringnullConnection name from ConnectionStrings to use.
-Uses Default if null.
+Uses first available if null.

 UseMultipleConnectionsboolfalseAllow individual routines to specify alternative connections.